turnimator/ps2pi/README.md

 To compile, you need the wiringPi library, and if you want to run the curstst program, you'll need the curses library.
 I've included two shell scripsts for your convenience.

+## TODO
+See if I can get pressure mode and native mode to work.
+Find a better way to ensure valid data